S-a-m-K/BellabeatCaseStudy/README.md

 <img src="https://github.com/S-a-m-K/Bellabeatcasestudy/assets/143487615/741c9100-26b8-4fec-bec7-e527ded7f5bd" alt="Beischreibung des Bildes" width="700"/>

-When comparing the BMI to the active minutes, we cannot draw any clear conclusions.
-Those who have a lower BMI are not necessarily those who spend their time very actively.
-Only one user with a high BMI does not seem to be particularly active.
+When comparing BMI to active minutes, we cannot draw any definitive conclusions.
+Individuals with a lower BMI are not necessarily those who engage in high levels of activity.
+Only one user with a high BMI appears to be particularly inactive.

 <div style="margin-bottom: 60px;">